 There is a number of direct and indirect ways by which users can move all data from local .pst files into Exchange Online.
 Here, we illustrate Microsoft Network Upload Method method that can easily migrate Outlook PST to Office 365.

-Use Network Upload to Upload PST to Office 365
+Use Network Upload to Upload, Import & Migrate PST to Office 365

 Microsoft Network Upload tool is the inbuilt utility to add multiple PST files in Exchange Online.
 To use this method, first, the admin needs to assign Mailbox Import Export role permission.
 By default, this role not assigned in Office 365.
 To change the Mailbox Import Export role, navigate to Admin Center and select Exchange.
 Under the permissions, pick Organizational Management and select Mailbox Import Export role.
 After that, follow the below-mentioned steps carefully: